Counters

 This is a clip of Arch Tempered Uth Duna, where the hunter keeps stacking up to red level with 3 pokes, then performs a max level charged counter, aligning perfectly with the monster's attack pattern.

-While you can manually charge from any level to increase damage further, this rarely proves worthwhile in practice.
-The time spent charging could usually be better invested in additional pokes before triggering the counter.
+While you can manually charge from any level to increase damage further, this rarely proves worthwhile in practice as it's faster to simply perform additional pokes to reach the desired charge level.

 The Counter Mechanism